zyleeyang/IdenHerb/README.md

 ## Contact us
 If you have any problems when you use IdenHerb.
 Please contact us, you can send an emial to zyleeyang@bjmu.edu.cn or zyleeyang@163.com

+## Data format
+The data format can be found in the data we store in example_data